Marceillo/eco-shave/README.md

 <details>
 <summary>Deployment summary</summary>

-### Helpfull guide links
+### Helpful guide links

 [Django](https://docs.djangoproject.com/en/5.1/topics/install/)
 [Django Central](https://djangocentral.com/building-a-blog-application-with-django/#pre-requirements)

-* A small note: This is a simple guide of how to get the app up and running.
+* A small note: This is a simple guide to how to get the app up and running.
-* Should certain section not seem clear there is a large number of recources that can clarify the below steps if not clear.
+* Should certain sections not seem clear there is a large number of resources that can clarify the below steps if not clear.

 The project was deployed to [Heroku](https://www.heroku.com).
 To deploy a project, these are the steps:

 1. Begin by creating a GitHub repository I used this template [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template).
-Navigate to template and select use.
-THis was the step I used you can create this in a differant way.
+Navigate to the template and select use.
+This was the step I used you can create this differently.

 2. 'Create Repository From the Template.